 In this blog, I assume I am appealing to committed men, who want to follow Jesus.
 We need to accept the cultural narrative regarding toxic masculinity.
 Paul encourages us to be lights, “Once you were ‘darkness’ but now as Christians you are ‘light’ – Live then as Children of light” (Eph.
 5:8 – Phillips).
 My warning is not to become isolated in shame, failure and loneliness.
-“Men are awash in a sea of casual relationships” states author Stephen Mansfield.
-Men he noted have “no one who would hold them accountable if their life went off the rails.”
+“Men are awash in a sea of casual relationships,” states author Stephen Mansfield.
+Men, he noted, have “no one who would hold them accountable if their life went off the rails.”

 There is a strong connection between loneliness, feelings of failure, and bad male behavior.
 I agree with Nate Pyle who worries that the ideal Christian man described by many contemporary men’s ministries is always in control.
-“Fear or loneliness or failure become places of shame” notes Pyle.
+“Fear or loneliness or failure become places of shame,” notes Pyle.
 Being in control can produce moralism and perfectionism which leads to shame and sense of failure.

-A Band of Brothers, meeting as a AA male support group challenges being in control by the admission of ” helplessness.”
+A Band of Brothers, meeting as a male support group, challenges being in control by the admission of ” helplessness.”
 Men find support from other men who admit to struggles.
 Men honestly sharing their story of failure, hidden secrets, hope and faith, help other men to find their voice to share their struggle.
 Paul tells us, “Even if a man should be detected in some sin, my brothers, the spiritual ones among you should quietly set him back on the right path, not with any feeling of superiority but being yourselves on guard against temptation” (Gal 6:1-2 – Phillips).